 3 Wool Sources

-To add the needed visual, I’ve included this video of Crafty Patti demonstrating the steps for three ways to make wool dryer balls from different wool materials.
+To provide visual support, I’ve included a link to the video of Crafty Patti demonstrating the steps for three ways to make wool dryer balls from different wool materials.

 3 Methods to Create Wool Dryer Balls